EU AI Act Article 12

 Corrections become linked new versions rather than overwrites

-Event sourcing, immutable ledgers, audit-trail-native databases
+Event sourcing, append-only ledgers, audit-trail-native databases

 Evidence chain: from operations to audit-ready proof